ztrottie/learning-area/html/introduction-to-html/tasks/advanced-text/marking.md

 ## Task 2

-Our second task is designed to test knowledge of a number of different slighty-more-obscure semantic elements.
+Our second task is designed to test knowledge of a number of different slightly-more-obscure semantic elements.

 The finished code should look like this: